praveenmogili/demo-project-2021/README.md

 # demo-project-2021
 Sample Demo Project
-Build an app with Fron end in react and back end in Django and dockerize it so that it can be portable.
+Build an app with Front end in react and back end in Django and dockerize it so that it can be portable.
 Upload the code to a repo or send it as a zipfile with instructions in readme.
-UI mockup are not provided intentionally.
+UI mockups are not provided intentionally.
 Use material theme and design it so that it is User friendly interface.

 ## Build a Front End